gitbucket/gitbucket/README.md

 Release Notes
 --------
-### 1.8 - COMMING SOON!
+### 1.8 - 30 Nov 2013
 - Add user and group deletion
 - Improve pull request performance
 - Pull request synchronization (when source repository is updated after pull request, it's applied to the pull request)
 - LDAP StartTLS support
 - Hard wrap for Markdown
-- Add new some options to specify the data directory
+- Add new some options to specify the data directory.
+See details in [Wiki](https://github.com/takezoe/gitbucket/wiki/DirectoryStructure).
 - Fix some bugs

 ### 1.7 - 26 Oct 2013